timniederhausen/gn/docs/reference.md

   which will return true or false depending on whether bar is defined in the named scope foo.
 It will throw an error if foo is not defined or is not a scope.

+  You can also check a named scope using a subscript string expression:
+    defined(foo[bar + "_name"])
+  Which will return true or false depending on whether the subscript expression expands to the name of a member of the scope foo.
+It will throw an error if foo is not defined or is not a scope, or if the expression does not expand to a string, or if it is an empty string.
 ```

 #### **Example**